Nitinsoni03062024/Nitin.soni/_posts/2014-3-3-Hello-World.md

 Local repositoy mean that code are availe in local system, or local disk space.

-# These are same command available, for push the code in github repository,
+# These are same command available, for push the code in github repository, and Add repository,
 - git init ( This command is activate and initialize of git)
+- git remote add origin master "github url"
+- git pull origin master (We are pull code from github server to local system)
-- git status
+- git status ( Showing status of git)
-- git log
+- git log ( Showing logs of git)
 - git add . ( This command, your code to add in staging aria )
 - git commit -m "Nitin Soni" ( This command is indicate to commit and commit user name)
 - git push origin master ( Push the code in github server repo).